 Building a Texas Pipeline with JYNI

 The challenge of Texas prospecting isn't finding businesses — it's finding them before competing brokers do.
 Major Texas markets have high broker competition because they're well-known for deal volume.
-JYNI solves this by finding business owners who haven't been pitched recently and delivering them as exclusive leads — not shared with other brokers working the same market.
+JYNI helps by surfacing business owners who haven't been pitched recently, and your pipeline is private to your workspace — JYNI does not resell your pipeline.

 Brokers using JYNI for Texas typically run multiple agents simultaneously: one targeting Dallas-area construction companies, another targeting Houston restaurants, a third targeting HVAC contractors statewide.
 This diversified approach ensures consistent pipeline flow regardless of seasonal fluctuations in any single industry.